rzuniga64/selenium-webdriver/speedrun_install_checklist.md

 * [`startUsingJavaJunit` project](https://github.com/eviltester/startUsingJavaJUnit)
 * [Java Install Checklist](https://github.com/eviltester/startUsingJavaJUnit/blob/master/speedrun_install_java_checklist.md)

-**Note: Currently recommend using `ChromeDriver` as your default driver and the current version of Chrome as your default browser.
-If you only setup one driver and browser, make it Chrome, it is a lot easier to start with.**
+**Note: Currently recommend using `ChromeDriver` as your default manager and the current version of Chrome as your default browser.
+If you only setup one manager and browser, make it Chrome, it is a lot easier to start with.**

 ---